yilmazelifnur/JavaScript-HikoBeat-Production/README.md

 # JavaScript-HikoBeat-Production
 "This is a musician introduction page.
-It utilizes JS,React,CSS,HTML,Bootstrap
+It utilizes JS,React,CSS,HTML,Bootstrap,React